-- 4.6.1 (a) Admission requirements for applicants with an NCV, SC(A) and NACSA are in accordance with relevant legislation and the Faculty Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/Website for the requirements per qualification and faculty. - (c) Refer to the Admission Policy. - (d) Refer to Section 4.11 of the Academic Regulations for alternative admission requirements.
+- 4.6.1 (a) Admission requirements for applicants with an NCV, a SC(A) and a NACSA are in accordance with relevant legislation and the Faculty/College Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/Website for the requirements per qualification and faculty/college. - (c) Refer to the Admission Policy.